jbeich/platform_external_avb/README.md

 that they are used to integrity check.
 This allows for a wide range of organizational and trust relationships.

+Chained partitions need not use a footer - it is permissible to have a chained partition point to a partition where the VBMeta struct is at the beginning (e.g. just like the `vbmeta` partition).
+This is useful for use-cases where all hash- and hashtree-descriptors for the partitions owned by an entire organization are stored in a dedicated partition, for example `vbmeta_google` and some of the bigger partitions are managed as logical partitions not understood by the boot loader.

 ## Rollback Protection

 AVB includes Rollback Protection which is used to protect against